 - Shift-work: The question of shift work applies only to employees.
 Shift work is a regular work schedule during which an enterprise is operational or provides services beyond the normal working hours from 8 am to 6 pm on weekdays (evening closing hours may be later in the case of a longer break at noon in some Member states).

-- For the reference definitions, please consult the Core variables (user guide) and explanatory notes variables SHIFTWK, EVENWK, NIGHTWK, SATWK and SUNWK.
+- For the reference definitions, please consult the EU-LFS explanatory notes and EU-LFS user guide for the variables SHIFTWK, EVENWK, NIGHTWK, SATWK and SUNWK.

 - Full-time/part-time: This variable refers to the main job.
 The distinction between full-time and part-time work is generally based on a spontaneous response by the respondent.
 The main exceptions are the Netherlands and Iceland where a 35 hours threshold is applied, Sweden where a threshold is applied to the self-employed, and Norway where persons working between 32 and 36 hours are asked whether this is a full- or part-time position.

 - Involuntary part-time employment: This is when respondents report that they work part-time because they are unable to find full-time work.
-For the reference defintions, please consult the Core variables (user guide) and explanatory notes variables FTPT and FTPTREAS.
+For the reference defintions, please consult the EU-LFS explanatory notes and EU-LFS user guide for the variables FTPT and FTPTREAS.

 - Total duration of temporary job or work contract of limited duration: This refers to the total of the time already elapsed plus the time remaining until the end of the contract.
-For the reference definitions, please consult the Core variables (user guide) and explanatory notes variable TEMPDUR.
+For the reference definitions, please consult the variable TEMPDUR in EU-LFS explanatory notes and EU-LFS user guide.